Looking for the best things to do in Tenerife? Teide, Siam Park & Loro Park are the must-visit Attractions while on Holiday in Tenerife!

 Still wondering what to do in Tenerife?
 Read our guide to the best places & top attractions in Tenerife.
 From beautiful mountain village Masca, the coastal resort of Playa de las Américas to UNESCO-listed Teide National Park – all must-see places and sightseeing ready to be added to your Tenerife bucket list 😊

-What are the best things to do in Tenerife?
+What to do in Tenerife?

 This is our list of TOP 21 unusual things to do in Tenerife on your Canary Island holiday: